 From 1998 – 2004 Hal was Visiting Assistant Professor of Music and in Jazz Studies at the University of Missouri-Kansas City Conservatory of Music, where he resurrected a dormant Jazz Studies Program, working with jazz great Bobby Watson the last four of those years.
 During his time there, Hal became an integral part of the Kansas City jazz scene, performing and recording in a variety of venues, and serving as President of the Jazz Ambassadors, a jazz support organization in Kansas City.

-Hal's premier CD, WADUYATHINK, was released in 1993 on Positive Music Records and was a top 25 jazz CD.
+Hal's premier CD, WADUYATHINK, was released in 1993 on Positive Music Records and was a top 25 Gavin jazz CD.
 The recording features straight ahead jazz music, including both original compositions and original arrangements of jazz classics and standards.
-Along with Hal on Soprano, Alto, and Tenor Saxophones and Flute, the CD features Dayton area artists Jeff Hufnagle on Piano, Bob Bowen (now in New York) on Bass, and Steve Barnes (now in Los Angeles) on Drums.
-Special guest artist Kenny Drew, Jr. on Piano appears courtesy of Antilles Records.
+Along with Hal on Soprano, Alto, and Tenor Saxophones and Flute, the CD features Dayton area artists Jeff Hufnagle on Piano, Bob Bowen on Bass, and Steve Barnes on Drums.
+Special guest artist Kenny Drew, Jr. appears on Piano courtesy of Antilles Records.